 The process works similar to leasing a car.
 Our program offers families that have a portion of a down payment and poor credit a chance to move into their dream home today without having to qualify for a mortgage loan.
 In addition, a small portion of your monthly rent and your initial down payment goes towards the purchase of the home.
-Our program help home owners save thousands of dollars in a 3 year lease that is used towards the purchase of their home.
+Our program helps homeowners save thousands of dollars in a 3-year lease that is used towards the purchase of their home.
 It’s that simple.

 No minimum household income – to succeed at the Rent To Own program, your household income should be a certain level to take on a mortgage after the Rent To Own program is over, and the mortgage needs to be paid.
 If the company offers a rent to own program without asking or seeing what your household income is, it seems as if they are preparing you for failure without making sure that you can afford the mortgage payments after the program is complete.